praagyajoshi/algolia-movie-catalog/README.md

 - Specs for the API requests
   Instead of testing the controller directly, we rely on Request specs to do an integration test of the whole stack, including the routing.
 It is also the [official recommendation](http://rspec.info/blog/2016/07/rspec-3-5-has-been-released/) of the Rails and RSpec teams.
   They are located at `/backend/spec/requests`.

+The Request specs are run against a test database as defined in `/backend/config/mongoid.yml`.
+There's no need to explicitly create this database as `MongoDB` creates databases on demand.

 ### API endpoints